 the Commission may decide the matter by arbitration.

-(7) Where a matter is decided by arbitration the Commission shall endeavour to ensure that the matter is resolved on terms that could reasonably have been agreed between the parties in the first instance or by conciliation.
+(7) Where a matter is decided by arbitration the Commission must endeavour to ensure that the matter is resolved on terms that could reasonably have been agreed between the parties in the first instance or by conciliation.

 (8) For the purposes of this section the Commission may —